nikalexxx/ts-pro/README.md

 ## P_List
-List — turple or any array.
+List — tuple or any array.
 All types are applied first to tuples, and in the case of a mismatch, to the rest of the common array cases.

 ### `Head<List>`